VizieR Queries (astroquery.vizier

 >>> import astropy.units as u

->>> result = Vizier.query_region("3C 273", radius=0.1*u.deg, catalog='GSC')
+>>> result = vizier.query_region("3C 273", radius=0.1*u.deg, catalog='GSC')

 To see the result: